thecurryspice/thecurryspice.github.io/_posts/blog/2024-10-12-micron-imagination-hiaccel.md

 We are all ghosts today.
 Or, well, were at least supposed to be, instead of the loves ones that became ghosts.

-4 years later, so much has changed.
+Four years later, so much has changed.
 Take `Jekyll`, for example.
 I make this post after 3 hours of peeling my eyes and pulling my hair while scrolling through StackOverflow.
 It took me about forty trials to set up `rbenv` and `Jekyll` correctly, just to add this post.
 Frankly, I don't even know if the current setup is how it should be installed.
 All I know is that it works.